elax46/4box-s-series/README.md

-# 4box S Series (MQTT) — Home Assistant Custom Integration
+HA Custom Integration: 4box S Series

 A native Home Assistant integration for **Finder / 4box "S Series"** MQTT devices — starting with the **P40 Smart (P40S)** socket, and built to grow